EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/ajax-cart-quantity.md

 This approach lets the user change the quantity by more than one before sending a Shopify Cart API Ajax request and before the cart goes to the "processing requests" mode.

+In order to change the debounce time or remove it completely, use the [`quantityTagDebounce`](/v2/quantity-tag-debounce/) configuration parameter.